-Water your Alocasia Bisma when the top inch of soil is dry.
+Water your Alocasia Bismas when the top inch of soil is dry.
 It is important not to overwater as it can lead to root rot.

 Does Alocasia Bisma require direct sunlight?

-Alocasia Bisma prefers bright, indirect sunlight.
+Alocasia Bismas prefer bright, indirect sunlight.
 Direct sunlight can scorch its leaves.

 How often should I fertilize my Alocasia Bisma?

-Fertilize your Alocasia Bisma every 2-3 weeks during the growing season (spring and summer) with a balanced fertilizer.
+Fertilize your Alocasia Bismas every 2-3 weeks during the growing season (spring and summer) with a balanced fertilizer.

 How often should I repot my Alocasia Bisma?

-Repot your Alocasia Bisma every 1-2 years in a pot that is one size larger than its current pot.
+Repot your Alocasia Bismas every 1-2 years in a pot that is one size larger than its current pot.

 How do I propagate my Alocasia Bisma?

-Alocasia Bisma can be propagated through division.
+Alocasia Bismas can be propagated through division.
 Carefully separate the plant into smaller sections, making sure each section has roots attached.